-2. Data and Methods
+2. Data and methods

 2.1.
-15 "real-world" case studies
+Fifteen 'real-world' case studies

-We analyze case studies derived from 15 DAS experiments conducted between 2017 and 2021 in diverse environments by different research groups.
-These datasets have been obtained either from open-access repositories (Feigl, 1969; Lindsey et al., 2020; Lior et al., 2021; Klaasen et al., 2021; Nishimura et al., 2021; Spica et al., 2023; Villasenor et al., 2020; Zhu et al., 2020) or restricted databases.
-The cable layouts and their geometrical relationships with the recorded events provide a substantial dataset for a comprehensive investigation of amplitude and coherency variations in DAS data.
-Three distinct installation environments have been defined to gather common case studies: 1) "submarine" telecommunication cables, 2) "terrestrial" telecommunication cables, and 3) "fit-for-purpose" installations.
-For each DAS array, recordings from well-located seismic events have been chosen, and hypocentral parameters have been obtained either from available seismic catalogues or through traveltime inversion of manually checked and picked DAS channels.
+We analyse case studies derived from 15 DAS experiments conducted between 2017 and 2021 in diverse environments by different research groups.
+These data sets have been obtained either from open-access repositories (Feigl, 1969; Lindsey et al., 2020; Villasenor et al., 2020; Zhu et al., 2020; Klaasen et al., 2021; Lior et al., 2021; Nishimura et al., 2021; Spica et al., 2023) or restricted databases.
+The cable layouts and their geometrical relationships with the recorded events provide a substantial data set for a comprehensive investigation of amplitude and coherency variations in DAS data.
+Three distinct installation environments have been defined to gather common case studies: 1) 'submarine' telecommunication cables, 2) 'terrestrial' telecommunication cables, and 3) 'fit-for-purpose' installations.
+For each DAS array, recordings from well-located seismic events have been included, and hypocentral parameters have been obtained either from available seismic catalogues or through traveltime inversion of manually checked and picked DAS channels.
 In the latter procedure, a Markov chain Monte Carlo approach (McMC) was employed to estimate hypocentral parameters (Riva et al., 2024).
-All selected events are located within a distance of less than 100 km from the closest DAS channel, with magnitudes lower than 3.5.
-Table 1 and Figure 1 provide an overview of the metadata for the selected events and the geometrical relations of the DAS deployments/events.
+All selected events are located within a distance of less than 100 km from the closest DAS channel, with magnitudes lower than 3.5 (when available).
+Table 1 and Fig. 1 provide an overview of the metadata for the selected events and the geometrical relations of the DAS deployments/events.